Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 However, they were actually supposed to go to another table that had ordered before them.

-They are taught to prep every part of it for sandwiches, steak, tacos and burgers so no part would go to waste.
+They are taught to prep every part of it for sandwiches, steak, tacos, and burgers, so no part would go to waste.

 Jon sits with the couple and tells them about all the improvements that would make the system easier.

-This includes moving the pizza making to the kitchen and installing a better ticketing and POS system.
+This includes moving the pizza-making to the kitchen and installing a better ticketing and POS system.

-Jeremy finally agrees he is the problem for resisting small changes that would make the bar better.
+Jeremy finally agrees that he is the problem for resisting small changes that would make the bar better.

 A few days later, they were all gathered outside the bar for the unveiling.

-Jon points out their biggest asset is the railroad attached to the bar that has such a rich history.
+Jon points out that their biggest asset is the railroad attached to the bar that has such a rich history.

 They unveil the bar, which has been renamed to Smithton Station, with a brand new sign.